Post-operative haemorrhage is a common complication that can occur after any surgical procedure.

 Many procedures are now performed using angiography, with an entry site in the groin.
 The puncture site is often the external iliac artery, above the inguinal ligament.
-Therefore any bleeding from this artery will go into the retroperitoneum or abdomen.
+Therefore, any bleeding from this artery will go into the retroperitoneum.

-There will likely not be a large haematoma around the skin puncture site, because the actual arterial puncture site is hidden above the inguinal ligament.
+There will likely not be a large haematoma around the skin puncture site, because the actual arterial puncture site is hidden by the inguinal ligament.
 These patients often also bleed profusely because tamponading the injury is difficult.
-For any suspected occult retroperitoneal haemorrhage, resuscitate the patient, ensure blood products are made immediately available and call for senior support.
+For any suspected occult retroperitoneal haemorrhage, apply pressure to the puncture site, resuscitate the patient, ensure blood products are made immediately available and call for senior support.

 - Post-operative bleeding can occur up to 10 days after the operation